-It’s essential that you check before you go to the beach if you are allowed to take them there.
-A list of beaches you can take your dog to can be found here.
+It’s essential that you check before you go to the beach if you are allowed to take them there and that the beach is dog friendly.
 If you arrive at the beach and you are unable to take your dog onto there, you should not leave your dog in the car, you must turn around and take them home.
 Leaving a dog in a hot car can cause serious health problems, or in some cases can even be fatal.
 Find out more on our ‘dogs die in hot cars’ here.

 Taking your dog into the sea

 If you decide to take your dog into the sea, always make sure you assess the sea first.
 If it is rough then you must avoid taking them in to avoid any dangers.
 If however you take them on a day where the sea is calm, then you can use our top tips to get them to used to the sea and learning to swim:

 - You will also need to assess the size of your dog to decide upon the right area of the sea to begin their training.

 - Never force your dog to go in.
 You can distress your dog by forcing them in, so always let them go in at their own accord.